nishalad95/WomenWhoCodeHelsinki/Workshops/ContainerWorkshop1/Part4.md

 ## Prerequsities:

-TODO:
-- access to the VM (which has docker installed on it already)
+- Access to the VM (Or have docker installed locally on your laptop)
-- or have docker installed locally on their laptop
-- have a dockerhub account
+- Set up a [Dockerhub](https://hub.docker.com/) account
-- open up a terminal
+- Open up a terminal

-TODO:
-* Follow this hello world example with busybox image (https://docker-curriculum.com/)

 Once you are done installing Docker, test your Docker installation by running the following: